 There are plenty of things to do in Cairns or in the surrounding towns like Mission Beach, which is only a short drive away.
 It’s a perfect place for a walk or bike ride along the beach path.

 Overnight stay on Great Barrier Reef Pontoon

 The beauty of the overnight stay is it’s just you and a few mates on a pontoon built for 100-200 people.
 There are no crowds or busy tourists looking for their kids.
 It’s totally chill and you can really enjoy the reef experience at a much slower pace.

 Daintree Rainforest River Cruise

-This was the most surprising activity of the trip.
+Daintree River Cruise: This was the most surprising activity of my trip.
 I thought it would be a relaxing cruise with not too much action but boy was I wrong.
-We hopped into our small river cruiser, grabbed a pair of binoculars and tuned into our veteran guide, Ian ‘Sauce’ Worcester.
+We hopped into our small river cruiser, grabbed a pair of binoculars, and tuned into our veteran guide, Ian ‘Sauce’ Worcester.
 Ian pretty much made the tour as good as it was with some help from the local wildlife.
 We saw crocs, frogmouths, snakes, and lots of birdlife throughout the tour.